duckets/dj-tuition/content/en/homepage/testimonials.md

 weight: 2
 header_menu: true
 ---
+Welcome!
+If you're looking for flexible, creative, friendly, personalised DJ lessons or coaching in Brighton, you've found it.

 What's it like learning from me?
 Hear what some of my past students think in their own words: